AubinMahe/dcrud/README.md

  * Add TCP/IP protocol
  * Update C static allocation implementation for embedded, low resource targets
  * Add TCP-IP streams services and protocol for big or continuous data
- * Build a code generator for C, C++ and Java languages to ease implementation of serialize methods and IOperation implementation (from UML definition, encoded in XML)
+ * Build a code generator for C, C++ and Java languages to ease implementation of serialize methods and IOperation implementation.
+Generators will use XML representation based on a schema (XSD) designed to be as close as possible to UML concepts.
  * Add HTML5-WebSocket support
  * Add JavaScript support to address HTML5-WebSockets